iov-one/iov-core/packages/iov-ledger-bns/api.md

 # BNS Ledger Controller

-This provides an adapter to use the bns ledger app as a keyring entry.
+This provides an adaptor to use the bns ledger app as a keyring entry.
 The app is still in dev mode and not available in the ledger store, so this is really for cutting edge devs now.